 Some of the most popular e-comerce solutions for WordPress include:

-WooCommerce is an e-commerce plugin for WordPress created by the WooThemes developers, which is designed to help transform your WordPress site into an enterprise-level quality online e-Commerce store.
+WooCommerce is an e-commerce toolkit for WordPress created by the WooThemes developers, which is designed to help transform your WordPress site into an enterprise-level quality online e-Commerce store.

 For more details, go here: WooCommerce